 [Heading inserted in Gazette 19 Mar 2003 p.
 818.]

-172. Members
+172. Retirement Income Members, who may be

 (1) A person listed in subregulation (2) may apply to become a Retirement Income Member if he or she is entitled to —

 (a) immediate payment of a lump sum benefit from another scheme or another superannuation fund; or